 - The ISO forms you will need to complete and submit prior to the hearing date; and

 - A list of information (e.g. about your financial situation) that you need to provide prior to the court hearing date.
-Note: If you do not have a lawyer and you need help to complete the ISO forms for a child support application, you may contact the Child Support Guidelines Officer for assistance ((902)368-6220).
+Note: If you do not have a lawyer and you need help to complete the ISO forms to respond to the child support application, you may contact a Child Support Guidelines Officer for assistance ((902)368-6220).

-- A PEI judge will hear the matter in court and make an Order (decision).
+- A PEI judge will hear the matter in court and make an Order.

 - A copy of the Order will be provided to you and to the other party.

-Do I need a lawyer to start or respond to a support application under the ISO Act?
+Do I need a lawyer to start or respond to an interjurisdictional support application?

 You are not required to hire a lawyer but you may choose to hire one.
-If the issue is child support (not spousal support), the Child Support Guidelines Office can assist you to finalize your ISO forms and answer questions you may have about the process.
-You are encouraged to use one of these options to ensure the forms are filed correctly.
+If the issue is child support (not spousal support), a Child Support Guidelines Officer can assist you to finalize your ISO forms and answer questions you may have about the process.

-Does the ISO Act affect the enforcement of my current child support order?
+Does an interjurisdictional support application affect the enforcement of my current child support order?

 Where can I get ISO forms?

 You can download the court forms you will need to make an ISO application at Interjurisdictional Support Orders Forms and Guides.

-These forms are also available at the Child Support Guidelines Office and at the Community Legal Information Association.
+These forms are also available from a Child Support Guidelines Officer ((902) 368-6220) and at Community Legal Information Association.

-Do I have to go through the ISO Act process to apply for (or vary) support if the other party lives in different province/territory/country?
+Do I have to go through the interjurisdictional support process to apply for (or to vary) support if the other party lives in a different province/territory/country?

 There are other ways that you can vary support if you live in PEI and the other party lives in a reciprocating jurisdiction listed at the bottom of this page.
 These options are:

-- Consent Order (child support only) - If both of you agree to terms of child support and these terms comply with the Child Support Guidelines, you can apply to the court for a Consent Order with the assistance of a Child Support Officer ((902) 368-6220).
+- Consent Order (child support only) - If both of you agree to terms of child support and these terms comply with the Federal Child Support Guidelines, you can apply to the court for a Consent Order with the assistance of a Child Support Officer ((902) 368-6220).
 There would be no court hearing so neither of you would need to attend court.
-Once the judge signs the Consent Order, it can be ‘registered’ in the other party’s province/territory/country.
-Contact the Child Support Guidelines for assistance.
+If the judge signs the Consent Order, it can be ‘registered’ in the other party’s jurisdiction.

-- Agreement - If you and the other party agree, you can enter into a separation agreement.
+- Agreement - If you and the other party agree, you can enter into a legal agreement.
 That, too, can be ‘registered’ in both jurisdictions and will be legal.
 It is recommended that you seek legal advice before entering into a support agreement.

 - Mediation - Mediation can happen when both people are willing to work together with a mediator to try to come to an agreement.
-The province of PEI offers free public mediation services for separating families to deal with child-related legal matters, including child support.
-Find more information at Child-Focused Family Mediation.
+You may wish to contact a private mediator to assist you to come to an agreement.

-Because an ISO application will be decided in the court in the other party’s province/territory/country, this process can only be used where Prince Edward Island has made an agreement with that jurisdiction.
+Because interjurisdictional support application will be decided in the court in the other party’s jurisdiction, this process can only be used where Prince Edward Island has made an agreement with that jurisdiction.